 Price – The Difference

-The Spinner Blade is about $100 more than the NXT model.
+The Spinner Blade is more than the NXT model.
 For this you get a heavier flywheel and an aluminum frame.
 The frame should resist rust longer than the steel frame of the NXT.
 The heavier flywheel will provide a slightly more consistent pedaling motion especially as you apply more resistance.
 It will take a little more effort to get it started.

 Which One Should You Buy

 The Spinner Blade is a better bike with the heavier flywheel and aluminum frame and this is what you are paying extra for.
 Both bikes do give you an excellent base for intense spinning workouts.

 If you’re intention is for the bike used by many people (as in a gym) where there is going to be lots of sweat dripping on the bike you are probably better off with the Spinner Blade (if your budget stretches to it) as you will get more use and it will look better for longer.
 However, you should still clean down the bike regularly.

 The heavier flywheel will suit people who want very tough and intense workouts otherwise the Spinner NXT is fine for most people as you can also get very tough workouts with a smooth natural fluid riding motion.

 Comparison – Side By Side – Dimensions And Features

 The table below lists all the important features and dimensions of the bikes to help in understanding how they are different and the same.

 |Max User Weight||350 lbs||350 lbs|